davidmoten/log-analysis/README.md

 log-ui
 ----------------
 A jetty web server running on port 9292 that presents graphs using json sourced from *log-server*.
+Graphs produced using javascript, flot and jQuery.

 Demo
 =============